shantoroy/shantoroy.github.io/_posts/2023-02-13-importance-of-conversational-skill-in-the-age-of-language-model.md

 toc: false
 toc_label: "Table of Contents"
 toc_icon: "heart"
-excerpt: "As language models become more prevalent, the importance of strong conversational skills only grows.
-In this thought-provoking article, we explore why effective communication is essential in the age of AI, and how you can hone your conversational abilities to stand out in a world of chatbots and virtual assistants."
+excerpt: "As language models become more prevalent, the importance of strong conversational skills has become essential.
+In this thought-provoking article, I explore why effective communication is essential in the age of AI, and how you can improve your conversational abilities to stand out in a world of chatbots and virtual assistants."
 ---